In this guide

 What we like about JP Morgan Self-Directed Investing

-It’s efficient that JP Morgan’s investing platform is integrated with all your Chase accounts in its mobile app.
+One of the platform’s biggest advantages is its integration with Chase accounts inside the Chase mobile app.
 This way, you can manage all your banking, borrowing and investing needs all in one place and on the go — although this is only a real convenience for existing Chase customers.

-We’re also happy to see that JP Morgan Self-Directed Investing now offers the option to trade fractional shares.
-This feature is particularly useful for newer investors or those with limited capital to gain exposure to more expensive stocks and funds.
+We’re also happy to see that JP Morgan Self-Directed Investing offers fractional shares, which can be especially useful for newer investors or those with limited capital.

 Where JP Morgan Self-Directed Investing falls short